 Suit up, strap in, and keep your eyes on the altimeter.
 Three skydiving centers within an hour-and-a-half’s drive of Palm Springs offer tandem jumps ($149 to $225): Skydive West Coast, Skydive Perris, and Skydive Elsinore.

 The nonprofit, volunteer-run Magic Jungle Wildlife Preserve provides an 80-acre forever home in Lucerne Valley for six tamed big cats — including an endangered Florida panther, an Indochinese leopard, a black panther, and Siberian tigers — all retired from stage shows or rescued from zoos and lacking the instincts to survive if released.
-One- and two-hour guided tours of the High Desert sanctuary (starting at $200 per person with a minimum four guests, by reservation only) fund care for the animals and their habitats.
+One- and two-hour guided tours of the High Desert sanctuary (starting at $200 per group with a minimum four guests, by reservation only) fund care for the animals and their habitats.
 The facility has recently opened two new enclosures and begun cons

 Soak in the